2017 Innovative Short Fiction Contest

 and a copy of the judge’s latest book

-Lindsay Hunter selected Kathryn Hill as the 2016 Innovative Short Fiction Contest winner for her short story, “The Mother.”
+Stephen Graham Jones selected Kevin Finucane as the 2017 Innovative Short Fiction Contest winner for his short story, “I Am Me.”

 About the Contest

 The winning story will be published in The Conium Review‘s next issue.
 The winning author will receive $500, five copies of the issue, and a copy of the judge’s latest book.

 Innovative short fiction should take risks that pay off.
 Don’t tell us a story we’ve already heard before.
 Show us something new with your subject, style, or characters.
 Make sure your writing has a “wow” factor.

 The 2017 contest judge is Stephen Graham Jones.
 Stephen is the author of over twenty books, including Mongrels (William Morrow, 2016), After the People Lights Have Gone Off (Dark House Press, 2014), The Last Final Girl (Lazy Fascist Press, 2012), and Demon Theory (MacAdam/Cage, 2006).
 If you are a family member, coworker, or student of the judge, you are ineligible for this contest.

 Submissions must be received between February 1st, 2017 and May 1st, 2017.
 All submissions must include a $15.00 entry fee.
 The winner will be announced by July 15th, 2017.

 All manuscripts must be submitted through our Submittable page between February 1st, 2017 and May 1st, 2017.
 Your submission may include any combination of flash fictions or short stories up to 7,500 total words.
 Upload your submission as a single manuscript file.
 Your name should not appear anywhere on the manuscript.
 The judge reads blind, and he will recuse himself from considering any manuscript where the writer is identifiable.
 In the unlikely event that the judge is unable to select a winner, The Conium Review editorial staff will make the final decision.